mecha-hq/shellbits/README.md

 It is possible to set values to the scripts via environment variables: they start with the name of the make target they are in and you can set them up in your project folder using a tool such as `direnv` or `mise`.

+You can pass in any of the variable described here when invoking the makefile targets, eg: `make tilt-up FORCE=1`.

+Keep in mind that more specific environment variables will win over less specific ones, eg: setting `TILT_DOWN_FORCE` will shadow `TILT_FORCE` and `FORCE`.

 ### asdf

 Environment variables: